 - Rinse and sort the beans, and cover with water to soak overnight in a large pot.

 - Drain and rinse the beans, then add water to cover the beans about one inch above surface of the beans.
-Add pork hock.
+Add pork hock or chopped bacon.

 - Bring the beans to the boil, and skim off any scum that might rise to the top.

-- Lower the heat to where it will simmer (around med low or so), add 3 tbsp of Pinto Bean Seasoning, stir, cover and simmer for 1 hr.
+- Lower the heat to where it will simmer (around med low or so), add 3 tablespoon of Pinto Bean Seasoning, stir, cover and simmer for 1 hr.

 - Add your beer!
 Also add the diced onion, and tomatoes at this time.
 Stir, and bring back to the boil, then lower again to a simmer and simmer 1 additional hour.